pegasystems/react-sdk/README.md

    ```
    $ openssl x509 -in private.crt -out private.pem -outform PEM
    ```
 Step 7: Run webpack server with arguments to use the keys (assumes private.pem and private.key are in root project directory).
-May need to close prior open instances of browser (if previously accessed prior insecure localhost)
+You may need to close prior open instances of browser (if previously accessed prior insecure localhost)

    ```
    $ npm run localhostsecure